Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are Some Breeds More Aggressive?

 The fact is, any dog breed can get aggressive.
 Just like people are born and raised to have certain dispositions, dogs can inherit certain genes that predispose them toward aggression and can carry baggage from their pasts.
-This is especially true of rescue dogs when you don’t know for sure about their past, unfortunately
+This is especially true of rescue dogs when you don’t know for sure about their past.

 Different Kinds of Dog Aggression

-There are myriad reasons why a dog may become aggressive in any given situation.
+There are myriad reasons that a dog may become aggressive in any given situation.
 We will outline them one by one so you can pinpoint if your dog displays a certain type of aggressive behavior.

 • Fear